tameem0u1/securepool/README.md

 ## Backend Server
 - From the `backend` directory, run `npm install`
 - Update the `connectionProperties` object in `initializeDatabase.js` to the correct port, user, and password for your MySQL installation (insecure hard coded credentials will be patched in v2).
-- `cd dev_cert`
-- Generate a private key and certificate for use in development
-`openssl req -x509 -newkey rsa:4096 -keyout securepool_key.pem -out securepool_cert.pem -sha256 -days 365 -nodes -subj "/C=US/ST=California/L=Mountain View/O=AndroidDev/CN=localhost" -addext "subjectAltName = DNS:localhost,IP:10.0.2.2"`
 - Run `npm run start`

 ## Android Application